data-addict-com/data-addict-com.github.io/_posts/2023-12-09-five-sql-tips-you-probably-never-heard-about.md

 We will not talk about simple queries like `SELECT ...
 FROM ...
 WHERE ...
 GROUP BY ...
 ORDER BY ...`.
 If you need some help with those previous syntaxes, you can search for [tutorials on youtube](https://www.youtube.com/results?search_query=sql+tutorial){:target="_blank"} instead.
-We will rather focus on 10 SQL tips that are **not that common**, that even myself (as a Data Analyst) found out very recently, af.
+We will rather focus on few SQL tips that are **not that common**, that even myself (as a Data Analyst) found out very recently.
 They are actually really useful, and that is the reason why I wanted to share them here.
 > And to be honest, I would like to archive them so that I can go back to my own article for self-documentation).